The National Leadership Program (Washington, D.C.)

 The National Leadership Program has three cohorts of Fellows – fall, spring and summer – for a total of at least 24 Fellows.
-We now are accepting applications for Fall 2019, which begins September 3, 2019 for a minimum commitment of nine weeks.
-The priority deadline for Fall 2019 is July 1, 2019.
+We now are accepting applications for Fall 2019 and Spring 2020 for a minimum commitment of nine weeks.

 Our National Leadership Program enables young leaders to gain critical skills, contacts and experiences necessary to be accepted into graduate school or help create pathways that lead to careers in public policy, media or advocacy.
 This program is fully accessible for people with disabilities and offers full-time in-house job coaching, skills development, networking opportunities, assistive technology and personal care support.
 People with and without disabilities are encouraged to apply, but applicants must have a strong commitment to fighting stigmas and advancing opportunities for people with disabilities.